openvar/VV_databases/markdown/instructions_0.5.md

 into a particular gene or genes are of interest.
 HGNC gene symbols are used to impose gene search limits and the input is not case-sensitive.
 The results are returned to you by email, so you must enter a valid email address.

+Finally, you must select a genome build *i.e.*
+- GRCh38
+- GRCh37

-Finally, you must select a genome build (GRCh38 or GRCh37) to allow the validation of variant descriptions, such as 17-50198002-C-A or chr17:50198002C\>A, where the appropriate genome build cannot be deduced from the description itself.
+to allow the validation of variant descriptions, such as

+- 17-50198002-C-A
+- chr17:50198002C\>A, where the appropriate genome
+build cannot be deduced from the description itself.
 Needless to say, it's not possible to simultaneously submit a mix of variant descriptions from both genome builds.